 The Worcester Organ—a City’s Pride and Joy

 The first thing you notice when entering the main concert hall in Mechanics Hall is the gleaming pipes of the massive organ dominating the stage.
 It’s almost impossible to take your eyes off this impressive instrument, with its Corinthian-style columns and sumptuous decorative moldings that reach to the ceiling.
-Flanking the organ on both sides, life-size portraits of two great American presidents, George Washington and Abraham Lincoln, further anchor it as the Great Hall’s stunning focal point.
+Flanking the Organ on both sides, life-size portraits of two great American presidents, George Washington and Abraham Lincoln, further anchor it as the Great Hall’s stunning focal point.
+The Hook Organ is the oldest unaltered four-keyboard tracker pipe organ in the Western Hemisphere located at its installation site.

-Impressive to look at and thrilling to listen to, the organ has been a musical attraction for Worcester — and beyond — for nearly 160 years.
-In fact, it is known as the “Worcester Organ,” in part because both its construction in 1864 and restoration in 1982 were generously supported by civic leaders and philanthropists, who cared deeply about their city’s cultural enrichment.
-Over the decades, hundreds of thousands of people over the decades have delighted in its expansive range of tones and instrumental sounds.
-And not just in Worcester!
-As one of the most popular and respected organs in the United States, it has been heard across the country numerous times on National Public Radio, as well as on television and film, and in video recordings.
+Impressive to look at and thrilling to listen to, the organ has been a musical attraction for Worcester — and beyond — for more than 160 years.
+In fact, it is known as the “Worcester Organ,” in part because both its construction in 1864 and restoration in 1982 were generously supported by individual donors and philanthropists, who cared deeply about their city’s cultural enrichment.
+Over the decades, hundreds of thousands of people have delighted in its expansive range of tones and instrumental sounds.
+As one of the most popular and respected organs in the United States, it has been heard across the country numerous times on National Public Radio, as well as on television and film, and in audio and video recordings.

 Building an Organ for Worcester

 How did Worcester come to acquire this masterpiece—sought after by the world’s most accomplished organists and performers?
 We can thank both the Worcester County Mechanics Association and generous 19th-century Worcester industrialists.
 In June of 1863 — six years after Mechanics Hall was built by the Association — Worcester industrialist Ichabod Washburn offered to pay $1,000 toward the cost of installing an organ in the Hall (with the stipulation that the Mozart Society, the City Missionary Society, and the Children’s Friend Society could all use the hall at no charge once a year for a concert).
-Other business leaders stepped up to raise the balance of the $8,000 (about $5 million in today’s dollars) needed to pay for the new organ.
+Other business leaders rallied together to raise the remaining $8,000 needed to fund the new organ —an impressive investment for that time.

 Learn more about The Worcester Organ, built by the Hook brothers.